Alpviram: Plot summary

 The show, set in the city of Pune, revolves around the story of Amrita, a 21-year old vivacious girl who lives with her loving grandparents and has been dating Rohit Bakshi, a young boy from the well to do Bakshi family.
 On her 21st birthday, Amrita and Rohit's families plan a surprise outing for her where Rohit and Amrita get formally engaged to each other.
-But moments later, Amrita becomes unconscious and is rushed to the hospital where she is pronounced to be in a coma.
+But moments later, Amrita becomes unconscious and is rushed to the hospital where she ends up in a coma.
 Dr. Gupta explains that Amrita has brain aneurysms and would remain in a coma for an unspecified period of time.

-Rohit and Amrita's grandparents are shattered but start taking care of Amrita till one day they realise she is pregnant and has been raped by someone at the hospital.
+Amrita's grandparents and Rohit are shattered but start taking care of Amrita.
+One day they realise she is pregnant and has been raped by someone at the hospital.
 Already reeling from financial troubles after spending their savings on her treatment, her grandparents decide to fight for justice against the hospital and its adamant administrator, Mr. Munshi, till they can find the culprit.
 A police investigation ensues in which everyone at the hospital is a suspect including, briefly, even Rohit.
 Meanwhile, the resulting scandal forces Rohit's family to ask him to choose between them and Amrita as he decides to stand by her.

 Over time, as Amrita remains in a coma, Rohit eventually becomes engaged to another girl.
 Finally, when Amrita awakens from the coma, she must face her changed circumstances and make some tough decisions about her pregnancy, her relationship with Rohit, and her feelings towards her rapist as she attempts to comprehend her situation.